saint-lascivious/pihole_munin_/.github/README.md

     The full list of plugins is:
     `pihole_munin_cache`, `pihole_munin_cache_by_type`, `pihole_munin_clients`, `pihole_munin_dnsmasq`, `pihole_munin_domains_blocked`, `pihole_munin_gravity`, `pihole_munin_percent_blocked`, `pihole_munin_privacy_level`, `pihole_munin_queries`, `pihole_munin_queries_by_status`, `pihole_munin_replies_by_type`, and `pihole_munin_blocking_status`.

-4. Restart the Munin node:
+4. Restart the Munin node
     ```sh
     systemctl restart munin-node
     ```

+5. …Wait
+    Wait, around five minutes.

+    Munin nodes run their plugins periodically, by default at 5 minute intervals past the hour.
+    After the first run, you should see the new plugins in your Munin web interface.

 ---